When should we attend a heart consultation?

-It is a very well-known and very commonly used investigation.
-It has the advantage of providing important information about the structure and function of the heart without using radiation.
-It is painless, it can be repeated whenever it is needed, and it does not produces any negative effect to the body.
+It is a very well known and widely used investigation.
+It has the advantage of providing important information about the structure and function of the heart, without using radiation.
+It is painless, can be repeated as often as needed and does not have any negative effect on the body.

-Cardiac Ultrasound takes about 30 minutes while you sit comfortably on a couch and your doctor will apply a heartbeat probe to your chest (Transthoracic Echocardiography) and will record images with your heart on the move.
+The cardiac ultrasound takes about 30 minutes, during which time you will lie comfortably on a couch, and the doctor will apply a probe to your chest in the heart area (transthoracic echocardiography) and will record images with your heart moving.
 You can see your heart beating on the screen of the device.

 - About the size and shape of the heart

-- If a wall or part of the heart muscle is weakened and does not work properly
+- If a wall or part of the heart muscle is weak and not functioning properly

 - If you have blood clots inside your heart